Smoke-free Environments:

 • If there is a need to smoke, go outside and move well away from doors and windows.

-• Nicotine replacement therapy (e.g. an inhalator, nicotine patches, lozenges, sublingual tablet, mouth or nasal spray, or gum) can help people smoke less.
+• Nicotine replacement therapy (e.g. an inhalator, nicotine patches, lozenges, sublingual tablet, mouth or nasal spray, or gum) can help people quit.

-• Ecigs can be an effective way of stopping smoking but should not be used by young people
+• Vapes can be an effective way of stopping smoking but should not be used by children or young people.

 • Children who live with parents or siblings who smoke are up to 3 times more likely to become smokers themselves than children of non-smoking households.
 Do not smoke in front of your children.